 What is a wet pack?

 So, what does it mean to have a wet pack in your sterile processing department?
-We know that wet packs result from a variety of sources, during, or after the steam sterilization process.
+Wet packs result from a variety of things that take place during or after the steam sterilization process.
 A wet pack can be defined as identifying visible moisture on the inside or outside of the item or package after it’s been exposed to a steam sterilization process.
-A wet load can be defined, as multiple wet items stemming from one autoclaved load.
-Here at Belimed, Inc. we also know that wet loads can cause patient delays, frustrating team members and ultimately poor outcomes.
-We want to help you through the troubleshooting steps and investigation methods it requires to identify the source of a wet pack issue.
+A wet load can be defined as multiple wet items stemming from one autoclaved load.
+Here at Belimed, Inc. we also know that wet loads can cause surgical procedure delays that could impact the patient, frustrating team members and ultimately undesired outcomes.
+We want to help you through the troubleshooting steps and investigation methods that can be used to identify the source and cause of a wet pack issue.

 A Multi-variable obstacle